Multi-query Robotic Manipulator Task Sequencing with Gromov-Hausdorff Approximations: RELATED WORK

+Our framework has useful properties for motion planning applications.
 As we will show, trajectories contained within $\epsilon$-GHAs are useful as seed trajectories for trajectory optimisation methods~\cite{zucker2013chomp}.
-These method are well-known to be sensitive to the initial seed trajectory and susceptible to failing due to local minima~\cite{schulman2014motion}.
+These methods are well-known to be sensitive to the initial seed trajectory and susceptible to failing due to local minima~\cite{schulman2014motion}.
 Trajectories contained within $\epsilon$-GHAs mitigate this issue since they consider manipulator kinematics and \emph{a priori} knowledge of the environment.

+Work in integrated task and motion planning~\cite{garrett2021integrated} typically utilise some decomposition of the workspace for problem reduction.
+For example, in~\cite{simeon2004manipulation} authors characterise a lower-dimensional subspace of valid grasp and place configurations.
+A roadmap is then constructed over these subspaces to search for transit/ transfer modes.
+However, the construction of these subspaces is mainly concerned with feasibility rather than efficiency.

-While our approach shares similarities with trajectory library methods~\cite{ellekilde2013motion,lee2014fast,lin2016using}, workspace decomposition~\cite{reid2020sampling,chamzas2021learning} and manipulator coverage planning~\cite{hassan2017coverage,paus2017coverage}, our approach differs in that the task-space decomposition and trajectories through them are constructed specifically in a way to facilitate efficient robot manipulator task sequencing.
-Furthermore, we provide practical guarantees on the lengths of trajectories through the decomposition which leads to predictable and well-defined behaviour.
+Additionally, other aspects of our approach share similarities with trajectory library methods~\cite{ellekilde2013motion,lee2014fast,lin2016using}, workspace decomposition~\cite{reid2020sampling,chamzas2021learning} and manipulator coverage planning~\cite{hassan2017coverage,paus2017coverage}.
+However, our approach differs in that the task-space decomposition and paths through them are constructed specifically in a way to facilitate efficient robot manipulator task sequencing.
+Furthermore, we provide practical guarantees on the lengths of paths through the decomposition which leads to predictable and well-defined behaviour.